Amazon HQ2 finalists should refuse tax breaks, say nearly 100 economists, professors

 In its original RFP for HQ2, Amazon said that “incentives offered by the state/province and local communities to offset initial capital outlay and ongoing operational costs will be significant factors in the decision-making process” — so it’s unlikely that cities will collectively agree to take incentives off the table.
 But the petition will likely put more pressure on finalist cities to reveal what they offered Amazon.

-“Unilateral disarmament has never worked … we want to see incentives that benefit the greater community, Pittsburgh Mayor Bill Peduto told the Pittsburgh Post-Gazette in reaction to the petition.
+“Unilateral disarmament has never worked … we want to see incentives that benefit the greater community,” Pittsburgh Mayor Bill Peduto told the Pittsburgh Post-Gazette in reaction to the petition.

 VentureBeat reached out to Amazon for comment, and will update this story if we hear back.